Nordix/nsm-test/ovl/nsm/README.md

 forwarder selection implementation can be used.

 Requirements:

+- NSMgr:
-- NSMgr: `registry.nordix.org/cloud-native/nsm/cmd-nsmgr:fwsel0`
+	- NSC label based selection: `registry.nordix.org/cloud-native/nsm/cmd-nsmgr:fwsel0`
 	(Or build locally using a modified nsm sdk: https://github.com/Nordix/nsm-sdk/tree/forwarder-select)
+	- NSC or NSE label based selection (NSC has priority): `registry.nordix.org/cloud-native/nsm/cmd-nsmgr:fwsel1`
+	(Or build locally using a modified nsm sdk: https://github.com/Nordix/nsm-sdk/tree/nse-forwarder-select)
 - Forwarder:
 	- Built to both parse `NSM_LABELS` env variables and send them during registration to nsmgr
 	(vpp forwarder: `registry.nordix.org/cloud-native/nsm/cmd-forwarder-vpp:fwsel0`)
 	- Modified manifest file using `NSM_LABELS` to identify the forwarder
 - NSC: Modified manifest file using labels either through `NSM_LABELS` or through `NSM_NETWORK_SERVICES` to select a forwarder for the service request.
 (Have to match all labels of a forwarder to be selected.)
+- NSE: Modified manifest file using labels through `NSE_LABELS` to select a forwarder.
+(Only applicable when using NSMgr alternate where NSE labels are also considered.
+Takes effect in case no NSC labels are present for the service request.)

-Using an up to date version of nsm-test ensures that proper docker images of nsmgr and forwarder-vpp are used (tag: `fwsel0`), while providing tuned nsmgr.yaml and forwarder-vpp.yaml files to support forwarder selection.
+Using an up to date version of nsm-test ensures that proper docker images of nsmgr (tag: `fwsel1`) and forwarder-vpp (tag: `fwsel0`) are used, while providing tuned nsmgr.yaml and forwarder-vpp.yaml files to support forwarder selection.

 Also, an up to date nsm-forwarder-generic repository contains manifest files extended with NSM_LABELS for both the generic and kernel forwarders, and the forwarder codes are updated so that they can utilize forwarder selection.